Dan-Dev-Jay/Dan-Dev-Jay/README.md

 ## 👋 Hi there,

-I'm a **Senior Software Engineer** with nearly a decade of experience building **scalable, high-performance** applications.
+I'm a **Senior Software Engineer** with 4+ years of experience building **scalable, high-performance** applications.
 I have a strong passion for **architecting distributed systems, optimizing backend performance, and developing AI-powered solutions** that drive business innovation.
 My expertise spans **modern software architectures, cloud computing, and DevOps automation** to enhance system efficiency and scalability.

 I thrive in dynamic environments that demand **problem-solving, agility, and software craftsmanship**.
 I also enjoy working on **microservices design, API integrations, and machine learning-driven automation** to create impactful digital experiences.